 We forward all requests for domains ending in .local to your originally configured DNS regardless of which option you specify below, so if you are only using .local which is preferred per RFC 6762, you don’t need to take any steps below.
 We also automatically cover RFC 1918 private address in-addr.arpa reverse DNS PTR lookups to go to local DNS.

 Configured via DNSFilter Dashboard

-In most cases, this is the preferred option; Use the Local Domains feature of the Roaming Client to force DNS queries for a list of local domains to specific local resolvers.
+For those using the Windows Roaming Client, iOS Roaming Client, or Chrome Extension Roaming Client, this is the preferred option.
+Use the Local Domains feature of the Roaming Client to force DNS queries for a list of local domains to specific local resolvers.
 This feature provides a simple workaround for configuring local domains in situations such as

 - Unable to properly configure your DHCP’s DNS Search Suffix

 - Not feasible to set local domains during Roaming Client install